navdeepisno1/programming_notes/README.md

 | graph             | 2D Array / LinkedList Array / Vector of Vector |

 # 7. Some important Results about  Binary Tree and BSTs
+* Inorder of BST is always in sorted order.
 * If n is the number of nodes present in the tree.
 Then,

 The total number of possible Binary search Trees = (2n!) / ((n+1)!*n!).